 Simply put, the Sony FE 70-200mm f/2.8 G-Master lens is a beast.
 The good news is, it apparently performs like one, too.

 The lens features 23 elements (!) in 18 groups, including one extra aspherical (XA) element.
 It also has an all-metal body, as well as 11 rounded aperture blades.
 And in case that wasn’t enough to impress you, it also includes Optical SteadyShot, which is Sony’s terminology for image stabilization.

 Hardware-wise, the lens features a similar array of controls as the f/4 lens.
 These include dedicated switches for focus mode, focus range, OSS, and panning mode, as well as three focus hold buttons.
 It also comes with a removable tripod collar.
 All in all, this is an extremely solid lens, and clearly the flagship in the FE system so far.

 In terms of image quality, the lens improves upon the f/4 version in every possible way.
-In fact, the few reviewers that have taken on this lens all seem to agree that it is optically flawless.
 If the 24-70mm G-Master lens matched the performance of the equivalent Canon L zoom, everything seems to indicate that this holds true for the 70-200mm G-Master lens as well.
 And that’s saying a lot, because that Canon zoom is as close to a perfect lens as it gets.

 At $2,598, the Sony 70-200mm G-Master lens is definitely not cheap, not to mention about $600 more expensive than the equivalent Canon lens.
 However, if you’re a working photographer who needs this type of zoom, nothing will ever beat the performance of a native lens, and at least now you have an option that is every bit as good as any other lens out there.